Injured victims regularly call our offices wondering whether it is worth their time to seek compensation after a car accident.

 We try to find out more about the accident and to understand the extent of their injuries.

-There is no simple way to estimate the amount you can receive in a settlement.
-Instead, you should analyze the following factors.
+There is no simple way to estimate the amount you can receive in a car accident settlement.
+However, you should analyze a number of different factors.

 Calculate Your Economic Losses

 You can receive compensation to replace any sums spent as a result of the auto accident.

 - Medical bills, for treatment by a doctor or hospital, prescription drugs, medical equipment, and rehabilitation

 - Lost wages, if you could not work while you recovered from your injuries